8 Deployment Platforms Compared: Which Ships Fastest in 2026?

 Pros

-- +Private networking between services without extra configuration
+- +Private networking between services without extra configuration or VPN setup

-- +Template marketplace for fast project scaffolding
+- +Template marketplace with 200+ pre-built stacks for fast project scaffolding

 Cons

-- -No edge network for static assets
+- -No edge network for static assets; frontend must be hosted elsewhere

-- -No native frontend framework optimizations
+- -No native frontend framework optimizations or preview deploy functionality

 4. Render